Volvo XC40 Recharge hybrid running costs

-Depending on specification, first-year road tax for the XC40 hybrid will be £10 or £25 – this is rolled into the on-the-road price.
-After that, you pay £140 per year to tax the Recharge T4 models, but as the Recharge T5s cost more than £40,000, you have to pay an additional £325 a year in years two to six of ownership, for a total annual bill of £465 during that time.
+Road tax is £145 per year for the Recharge T4, but as the Recharge T5 costs more than £40,000, you have to pay an additional £335 a year in years two to six of ownership, for a total annual bill of £480 during that time.

 In This Review

 - 1VerdictThe XC40 Recharge brings plug-in technology to the smallest Volvo, but it may be worth waiting for the fully electric version

 - 2Range, MPG, CO2 & chargingThe XC40 is efficient and offers a good all-electric range, but you need to keep its battery topped up for the best economy

 - 3Running costs - currently readingAs with so many plug-in hybrids, the XC40 Recharge makes the most sense for company-car users